Gunpowder magazine: England

-The Board of Ordnance maintained Magazines at both Tilbury Fort and New Tavern Fort, which face each other across the River Thames.
-Two sizeable Magazines of 1716 remain in place at Tilbury.
+The Board of Ordnance maintained magazines at both Tilbury Fort and New Tavern Fort, which face each other across the River Thames.
+Two sizeable magazines of 1716 remain in place at Tilbury.

 Purfleet Royal Gunpowder Magazine was established by Act of Parliament in 1760, built to the design of James Gabriel Montresor and opened in 1765, with a garrison in place to protect it.
 Previously, gunpowder had been stored on Greenwich Peninsula, but fears of an explosion there prompted the building of this new establishment further afield.
-The purpose of Purfleet was to store newly manufactured gunpowder, prior to its distribution elsewhere.
+The purpose of the Purfleet magazine was to store newly manufactured gunpowder.

-Purfleet was centred on five large magazines, each one capable of holding up to 10,400 barrels of gunpowder.
+The Purfleet site was centred on five large magazines, each capable of holding up to 10,400 barrels of gunpowder.
 These substantial brick-built sheds were windowless, with copper-lined doors and sand-filled roof voids – all designed to prevent (or mitigate the effects of) an explosion.
 By the end of the eighteenth century, Purfleet was receiving regular consignments of powder from Waltham Abbey, to provide both the Navy and the Army with supplies.

 The Ministry of Defence finally closed and sold the site in 1962, and several buildings were demolished to make way for a new housing estate.
-Some significant original buildings remain, however: the clock tower, the proofing house (in which samples of new consignments were tested) and one magazine.
-This magazine, No. 5, has been designated a Scheduled Ancient Monument and now houses the Purfleet Heritage and Military Centre, a vast collection of local and military memorabilia open to the public.
+Some significant original buildings remain, however: the clock tower, the proofing house (in which samples of new consignments were tested) and one magazine, No. 5, which has been designated a Scheduled Ancient Monument and now houses the Purfleet Heritage and Military Centre, a vast collection of local and military memorabilia open to the public.
 According to English Heritage, it represents (along with the magazine at Priddy's Hard in Gosport) "the most outstanding example of a typically British type of magazine, with twin barrel vaults, that relates to a critical period in Britain's growth as a naval power in the decades after the Seven Years' War."
 Inside, a good number of original features have survived, including some unique wooden overhead cranes, early forerunners of the gantry crane.

 A sizeable magazine stands in the unexpected surroundings of London's Hyde Park.
-Opened by the Board of Ordnance in 1805, its structure is similar to other British magazines of this period except for the fact that the exterior is more ornamented here than elsewhere (probably in deference to its setting) with a Palladian style portico and other features.
+Opened by the Board of Ordnance in 1805, its structure is similar to other British magazines of this period except that the exterior is more ornamented than elsewhere, probably in deference to its setting, with a Palladian style portico and other features.
 The magazine provided the army with a stock of gunpowder in the capital, in case of 'foreign invasion or popular uprising'.
 It remained in MOD hands until 1963, after which it served as a storage facility.
-Since 2013 it has had a new lease of life, having been refurbished and extended by Dame Zaha Hadid, as the Serpentine Sackler Gallery.
+In 2013 it was refurbished and extended by Dame Zaha Hadid, as the Serpentine Sackler Gallery.